sathish2000k/ShoppingCartAnalysis/README.md

 These files are used to populate your PostgreSQL database for analytics in the ShoppingCartAnalysis app.

+Setup & Installation
-Clone the repository
+Clone the Repository
 git clone https://github.com/yourusername/ShoppingCartAnalysis.git
 cd ShoppingCartAnalysis

 Environment Variables

-Create a .env file:
+Create a .env file in the root directory:

 DB_HOST=localhost
 DB_PORT=5432